nancypaucar/DH150-2020W/README.md

 ## DH150 Assignment01: Heuristic Evaluation by Nancy Paucar

 ### Motivation + Description of the community
-I was motivated to redesign this restaurant site because it is a place my family frequently visits when we want to eat Mexican food.
-This community has been a local favorite for many years in my hometown.
-I believe having a good website can help attract more customers and help this restaurante stay open for many more years.
-This restaurant servies Mexican food and focuses on building a family friendly restaurant.
+I was motivated to redesign this restaurant site because it is a place my family frequently visits when we want to eat out.
+This restaurant has been a local favorite for many years in my hometown and is one of the few restaurants that serves Mexican food.
+I believe having a user friendly website can help attract more customers and help this restaurant stay open for many more years.
+This community focuses on serving Mexican dishes/drinks and creating a family friendly environment.

 ### Website screenshot
 (Visual of Home Page with Site information)